atsushieno/managed-midi/docs/design/MidiPlayer.md

 ## IMidiPlayerTimeManager

 One of the annoyance with audio and MIDI API is that they involve real-world time.
-If you want to test any code that plays some song that lasts 3 minutes, you don7t want to actually wait for 3 minutes.
+If you want to test any code that plays some song that lasts 3 minutes, you don't want to actually wait for 3 minutes.
 There should be some fake timer when testing something.

 IMidiPlayerTimeManager is designed to make it happen.
 You can consider it similar to Reactive Extensions "schedulers", which is also designed to make (occasionally) timed streams easily testable.